2014-2015 Student Parking Permits - $118.00

 1925 Maria Drive

-Stevens Point, WI 54481 Student parking permits purchased for next academic year will be mailed to your home address in mid-August.
+Stevens Point, WI 54481 New students can purchase a parking permit after orientation, registration and obtaining a campus logon.
+Student parking permits purchased in summer will be mailed to your home address in mid-August.

 What if I bring a different car to campus?